10Saavage/My-Scripts/PostgreSQL/README.md

 # PostgreSQL

 ## Prerequisites
-update variable **POSTGRESQL_HOME** in according to your context or set it as environment variable
+update variable **POSTGRESQL_HOME** in according to your context
+or
+set it as environment variable and export it

 ## Permissions